-To make sure the paint would not go all over the place, I masked all around them, spray them with 5 layers (very light layers work best so there’s no paint running)
+To make sure the paint would not go all over the place, I masked all around them, spray them with five layers (very light layers work best, so there’s no paint running)

 And you wan to be as efficient as possible, because, in a small space, every inch counts!

 You want to fit the space as perfect as possible, so you can utilize in a smart way every inch in there for storage, or to fit all the pretty decor pieces.

 When we bought this white cabinet that we put in the entrance, I knew I wanted something tall so that we could have three separate areas: one for shoes, another for the dog food storage, and the last one as a changing station/ catch-all.

 But I knew I wanted it to be as close as possible to the with and depth that we had available, and it took us A WHILE to find this one at Ikea.

 I probably measured every piece they had in store, not to mention that we stopped at Home Depot first and I could NOT find anything that would fit there or at Target, trust me, I looked and measured everything!

 I looked like a crazy woman!

 When we finally found something that worked, we were so freaking happy!